aeyc/TangledUpInBlue/README.md

 # TangledUpInBlue

-Deep Blue vs. Kasparov, 1997, Game 6
+A Game Theoritical Analysis of Chess with a Specific Scenario: Deep Blue vs. Kasparov, 1997, Game 6

-*16.11.20*

-ToDo List
-- Zero-sum game description
-- Minimax algorithm & alpha-beta pruning
-- Stockfish,GNU, LCZero algorithm evaluation
-- Cannot find a chess engine API, currently using Stockfish engine in local